Skip to content

 if __name__ == "__main__":

-# Mock clients would be injected via dependency injection in production
+# In production, clients are injected via dependency injection.

 record_id="cte-8842-a",